Port Credit Marine Surveys

 This code specifies the correct use of moisture meters and their standard includes the following ...
 "The surface must be carefully cleaned.
 A large number of random 4" x 4" areas must have paint or other coating removed down to the gel coat.
 The vessel should be out of the water at least 24 hours.
 Minimum number of measurements must be = approx. one per sq. meter (3.3 feet) or 50-100 on the average 35-40 foot boat".

 The average 30' uncored hull can absorb a maximum of about 2% water as contrary to popular beliefs, polyester resin is hygroscopic (not waterproof).
-For a 30' uncored boat this is somewhere between 20 and 30lbs. and it can take months to dry out once exposed by removing the gelcoat.
+For a 30' uncored boat this is just a few pounds and it can take months to dry out once exposed by removing the gelcoat.
 The only way to accurately measure moisture content is to cut a piece from the hull, weigh it, bake it for a couple of weeks or burn it, weigh it again and measure the difference.
 Thats not going to happen in the course of a normal marine survey.

 Moisture content is NOT a predictor of blisters and don't let anyone tell you different.
 While blisters without moisture are highly unlikely, thousands of boats out there have had high moisture levels for decades without a blister in sight.